 Homer outlived her by 11 years.
 He died at the age of 75 at Brownsville General Hospital on Nov.
 11, 1977.
 Burial was at Lafayette Memorial Park.
 At his death, Homer was survived by 18 grandchildren and 10 great-grandchildren.

 Daughter Martha Gribble (1921?-1991?) was born on March 5, 1921.
-She married John Buletza (1919-1990).
+She married John Buletza (June 6, 1919-1990), the son of Czechoslovak immigrant John Bulecza.
 He was a veteran of World War II.
-The couple lived in Blairsburg, PA in 1966 and in West Brownsville in 1977.
-John is thought to have died in 1990, with burial in Lafayette Memorial Park.
-Though this needs to be proven with precision, she is believed to have joined her husband in death on Aug.
+The couple lived in 1966 in Blainesburg, a small community near West Brownsville, Washington County, PA.
+They bore at least one daughter.
+John is thought to have died on Jan.
+13, 1990, at the age of 70, with burial in Lafayette Memorial Park.
+Though this needs to be proven with precision, Martha is believed to have joined her husband in death on Aug.
 4, 1991.

 ~ Daughter Rebecca (Gribble) Swoger ~